 MDEQ determined a theoretical maximum allowable load data set that meets both portions of the water quality standard and is indicative of possible water quality conditions.
 This theoretical maximum allowable load data set is shown in Table 1.
 The theoretical maximum allowable load data set was constructed to represent the maximum amount of fecal coliform per day that will still meet both portions of the water quality standard.
-The theoretical maximum allowable load data set was then plotted, generating a theoretical maximum allowable load curve.
-This curve can be seen in Figure 3.
-The integral of the theoretical maximum allowable load curve is used for mass balance TMDL calculations.
-By multiplying the integral of the theoretical maximum allowable load curve by the flow in a given water body, the mass balance TMDL can be calculated.
+The theoretical maximum allowable load data set was then plotted, generating a theoretical maximum allowable load data set curve.
+This curve can be seen in Figure 4.
+The integral of the theoretical maximum allowable load data set curve is used for mass balance TMDL calculations.
+By multiplying the integral of the theoretical maximum allowable load data set curve by the flow in a given water body, the mass balance TMDL is calculated.

-When actual data are collected from a water body, and the data are plotted in a similar way, an existing load can be calculated based on the integral of the existing load curve and the flow in the water body.
-This existing load can be compared to the TMDL calculated using the theoretical maximum allowable load curve to determine the percent reduction of fecal coliform necessary for the water body to meet both portions of the water quality standard, the geometric mean test and the 10% test.
+When actual data are collected from a water body, and the data are plotted in a similar way, an existing load can be calculated based on the integral of the existing load curve as explained in section 4.3.
+The existing load can be compared to the TMDL calculated using the theoretical maximum allowable load data set curve to determine the percent reduction of fecal coliform necessary for the water body to meet both portions of the water quality standard, the geometric mean test and the 10% test.